-Reality Leigh Winner was an NSA Contractor who was arrested by the FBI last Saturday (06/03/2017) for leaking classified information.
+Reality Leigh Winner was an NSA contractor who was arrested by the FBI last Saturday (06/03/2017) for leaking classified information.
 Winner allegedly leaked an internal NSA document that showed proof of Russian interference with the election via hacking the electronic voting systems in November.
 The charges levied against her could place her in prison for 10 years.
-The document was printed out by several people bur Winner was the only one to email it to the news agency it was released on, The Intercept.
+The document was printed out by several people but Winner was the only one to email it to the news agency it was released on, The Intercept.

 Winners was originally a linguist for the Air Force, and an awarded athlete.
 She was active in her protest against the current president, Donald Trump.
 She had several posts on Facebook and Twitter denouncing the president and his supporters.
 Her legal representative, Nichols, has raised complaints about how Winner has been handled.
 She confessed to this crime, but before she was allowed to be seen by her legal counsel.
 Confessions given without legal counsel are still legally allowable evidence in court, as clearly stated in your Miranda Rights.